ctozzi/kontena/docs/getting-started/installing/upgrading.md

 # Upgrading Kontena from Previous Versions

 Upgrading Kontena is easy.
-Usually it's enough to just update Kontena Master and the nodes will follow automatically (if an upgrade is required).
-Cli updates can be installed via rubygems.
+In most cases, it is sufficient to update just the Kontena Mastern and the Nodes will be automatically updated.
+CLI updates can be installed via Rubygems.

 ## Versions